How to calculate the financial cost of downtime

-It’s surprising how few businesses understand how much it costs them to be down, be it for an hour, a week or a day.
-This is purely negligent as understanding these costs at a notepad level is easy and having the figures on hand allows you to make measured business decisions on how much to spend to improve your operations and to mitigate risks.
+Fortunately, understanding these costs at a notepad level is easy and having the figures on hand allows you to make measured business decisions about how much to spend to improve your operations and to mitigate risks.

 Many businesses assume they could survive with a day’s worth of downtime.
-But don’t realise the true cost in terms of lost revenue and fixed costs, such as salaries and utilities.
+However, they don’t factor in the true cost in terms of lost revenue and fixed costs, such as salaries and utilities.

-Often, when calculating the cost of an IT outage or other disaster, businesses will just look at their fixed costs such as the cost per hour of staff in the main.
+Often, when calculating the cost of an IT outage or other disaster, businesses will just look at their fixed costs such as the cost per hour of staff.
 However, the real cost comes from the lost earnings and revenue.
 The calculation is simple at a basic level:

 Of course, the type of business is a factor.
 If it’s a law firm, you’re likely looking at the flat calculation above.
-If you’re an estate agency you may still be able to operate in the main for a day as your diary and contacts have been synchronised to local devices.
+If you’re an estate agency you may still be able to operate for a few days as your diary and contacts have been synchronised to local devices.
 However, you will be losing money regardless of if you can scrape by.

 How to calculate fixed costs